 In essence, although xAPI is a bit more complicated to use than SCORM, it is also more advanced in every conceivable way. xAPI can even convert SCORM data into an xAPI format, meaning there's no reason for educators to refrain from switching over to xAPI.
 And the drastic advantages xAPI holds over SCORM have not gone unnoticed - currently, xAPI is widely regarded as being the better of the two devices in the eLearning industry.

-How Educators Can Collect and Analyze xAPI Data, Even Without an LMS
+How Educators Can Collect and Analyze xAPI Data

 It's important to remember that xAPI is essentially just incredibly powerful data collection software that allows eLearning developers and educators to synchronize their courses, and gain access to all of the learner data they could possibly need to make improvements to eLearning experiences.
 As such, any user of xAPI needs a way to actually analyze the data that xAPI collects before they can put it to good use.

 If you're using xAPI but can't seem to get the full potential out of the data it's collecting for you, we have just the solution you’re looking for.
-Lambda Solutions created Zoola Analytics with the intention of providing educators, eLearning developers and coordinators with a way to easily and accurately analyze all of the data that xAPI collects, even if you're not using an LMS.
+Lambda Solutions created Zoola Analytics with the intention of providing educators, eLearning developers and coordinators with a way to easily and accurately analyze all of the data that xAPI collects.

 To learn more about xAPI, visit another article we've written on exactly how it works: Analyzing xAPI Data with Zoola Analytics.
 If you're interested in learning more about what our Zoola Analytics can do for you, check out our xAPI page.